-A request from the HICEEC representative for a new minute taker to be engaged in order to ensure that minutes are recorded from a neutral perspective.
-A suggestion to record the meetings was put forward.
+A request from the HICEEC representative for a new minute taker to be engaged, with thanks to April for doing the minutes so willingly, in order to ensure that minutes are recorded from a neutral perspective and to allow everyone with knowledge present to participate without distraction A suggestion to record the meetings was put forward.
 Tabled to next meeting.

 Next meeting